 Savers need simpler savings and investment products.
 We have long made this case in Westminster and were happy to see the Chancellor take action in 2016.
 The introduction of the lifetime ISA, which offers subsidised routes to saving for both first time home buyers and those saving for retirement, are in line with what we have been campaigning for at True Potential..

-Although the ISA allowance is set to rise to £20,000 in 2017, there is still more we can do.
 We believe the ISA cap should increase to £25,000 per year and that pensions need to be simpler, more transparent and more accessible.
 We’re therefore campaigning for a ban on pension exit fees and a cap on Annual Management Charges.

 Many Britons have little to no financial education to help them make important decisions regarding their future wealth.
 In May 2015, we launched the second of our free personal finance courses in conjunction with the Open University.